mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/major-version-upgrade/upgrade/aws/index.md

 1. Modify the IAM Role of every control plane machine to `control-plane.cluster-api-provider-aws.sigs.k8s.io`.
 2. Modify the IAM Role of every worker node pool machine to `nodes.cluster-api-provider-aws.sigs.k8s.io`.

-## Modify Subnets So That New Instances Are Assigned a Public IPv4 Address
+## Modify subnets so that new instances are assigned a public IPv4 address

 <!-- TODO This will be different for an air-gapped Konvoy 1.8 cluster. -->